-Not Just Any Crowdsourcing: How Peer-Group Data Provides B2B Community Intelligence that Reveals Undiscovered Opportunities to Spend Smarter
+Not Just Any Crowdsourcing: How Peer-Group Data Provides B2B Community Insights that Reveal Undiscovered Opportunities to Spend Smarter

 Popular consumer crowdsourcing apps like Waze and Yelp utilize thousands of mini-reports from a community of users — a mosaic of information — to form a larger picture that can be used for many different purposes.
 From avoiding traffic jams to finding the best fresh pasta in town, apps driven by data from a community of users are a hot, growing trend.
 Why?